Donaldson-Thomas invariants of length 2 flops: The DT Toolbox

 \subsection{Formal non-commutative functions on a point}

 In section \S\ref{sec:stables} we identify a stability condition and a set of phases for the quiver with potential of length 2 flops.
 With one exception, there exists a unique stable module $M$ for each of these phases $\uptheta$.
-In this setting the semistable locus $\fC^\uptheta$ parametrises the extensions of $M$, and the DT/BPS invariants are determined by the deformation theory of $M$: one has
+In this setting the semistable locus $\fC^\uptheta$ parametrises the extensions of $M$, and the partition function is determined by the deformation theory of $M$: one has

 for some potential $\cW_M$ on a ``non-commutative neighbourhood'' of $M$ described by an $N$-loop quiver $\cQ_M$.
 The potential $\cW_M$ is defined, up to a \emph{formal} coordinate change, by a cyclic minimal $A_\infty$-structure on $\Ext^\bullet(M,M)$.
-We will prove a few results that allow us to work with formal coordinate changes, saving the $A_\infty$-deformation theory for section \S\ref{sec:autoequiv}.
+We will prove a few results that allow us to work with formal coordinate changes, deferring the $A_\infty$-deformation theory for section \S\ref{sec:autoequiv}.